doomhack/GBADoom/README.md

 - General optimisation.
 We're never going to get a perfect 35FPS but I think there is still another 50-100% left without changing the visual quality/correctness/game behaviour.
 For reference, the first time I ran a build under the emulator it ran at about 3FPS.

 - Probably a bunch of other stuff that's borked too...

+**Building:**

+To build the GBA version, you will need DevKitArm.
+The easiest way to get up and running for Windows users is download the installer from here (https://github.com/devkitPro/installer/releases) and install the GBA dev components.

+You will also need GBAWadUtil (https://github.com/doomhack/GbaWadUtil).
+To build this, you will need Qt Framework 5.13.

+1) Use GBAWadUtil to create a header file with the WAD data.
+Useage: GBAWadUtil -in path/to/iwad.wad -cfile path/to/iwadheader.h
+2) This will create a big .h source file.
+It's the WAD data.
+Copy it to /source/iwad/
+3) Change the #include "iwad/doom1.gba.h" line in /source/doom_iwad.c if required.
+4) Ensure the DevKitArm tools are in your path.
+5) Open a cmd prompt in the source folder for GBA Doom.
+6) Run 'make'.
+7) The project should build GBADoom.gba and GBADoom.elf.
+8) Rip and tear.